Sakis Tanimanidis: Boom! (2019–2020)

-In 2019, he was selected to present a new game show called Boom! on Skai TV.
-The game show was stopped abruptly due to low ratings in December of the same year.
-Some episodes aired on repeat in the summer of 2020.
+In 2019, he was the presenter on a new game show called Boom! on Skai TV.
+The game show was cancelled due to low ratings in December of the same year; some episodes aired on repeat in the summer of 2020.

 Dragons’ Den (2023–present)

-The Greek version of Dragons' Den began airing in January 2023 on ANT1.
-It is hosted by Sakis Tanimanidis.
+The Greek version of Dragons' Den began airing in January 2023 on ANT1, hosted by Tanimanidis.

+Tanimanidis maintains his own travel agency and founded Baby Blue Project, a production company for TV shows, concept creation, commercial videos, content development and more.
+Baby Blue Project is based in Athens.

 Personal life

 Tanimanidis announced in 2017 that he is in a relationship with Christina Bompa.
 The couple married Saturday 1 September 2018 in the Greek Island of Sifnos.
 In December 2020, they announced that they are expecting twins.